perusio/up42-api-walkthrough/README.md

-**Note**: Since Bash does not record in the shell history all commands started with a space we recommend you set the `PKEY` variable above such that the line start with a space like we did it here.
+**Note**: Since Bash does not record in the shell history all commands started with a space we recommend you set the `PKEY` variable above such that the line start with a space like done here.

 ## Working with jobs